Erdogan goes high-voltage with another rate cut

 As another option, there are stories of blind ignorant neocons once more encouraging Erdogan’s defence minister Hulusi Akar to stage a coup.
 It appears that there are ignoramuses who are not even aware that Akar is from Kayseri.
 Where is Kayseri?
 What does it mean to be from Kayseri?
 In short, Akar is not as foolish as an ignorant neocon troll.

 Ex-president Abdullah Gul is also from Kayseri.
 Some other smart Western interlopers for a long time chased up replacing Erdogan with Gul.
 Gul told them, “Of course”.
 He said “Of course” to everyone.
-In the end, he pleased everyone.
-But zero plus zero equalled zero.
+In the end, he pleased everyone, but no-one.
+Zero plus zero equalled zero.
 Kayserers do not take risks.
 They are good at trade and pleasing everyone.

 Prior to Akar, it was interior minister Suleyman Soylu who was to replace Erdogan.
 We have been arguing that Soylu is a cheap troll and not the most impressive of “operatives”; Sedat “The Botox” Peker, the YouTubing mafia boss on the run and spilling beans about the regime, has wiped the floor with Soylu.
 Now, Akar is favourite.
 Gul’s name should not be dismissed entirely.